PravinHaligonda/Dora/understanding_paper.md

     Result they proposed:
     Dora-VAE achieves comparable recontruction quality to state-of-the-art dense XCube-VAE while requiring a letent space at least 8x samller (1280 vs. > 10000 codes)

+## Conclusion of paper.
+    a noval VAE designed for high-quality 3D shape compression and reconstruction.
+    At it's core, Dora-VAE introduce sharp edge sampling to effectively capture salient geometric features, complemented by dual cross=attention architecture that enhances the dncoding of these detail-rich point clouds.

+    They introduced Dora-bench to evaluate VAE performance. which systematically categorize shapes base on geometric complexity and introduces the SHAPE NORMAL ERROR (SNE) metric for specifically assessing the preservation of fine geometric details.

+    it also enhances the quality of downstram tasks by applying it to single-image 3D.